mxsm/document/Java/JSE/并发和多线程/AQS.md

                 selfInterrupt();
         }

-        /*
-         * For interruptible waits, we need to track whether to throw
-         * InterruptedException, if interrupted while blocked on
-         * condition, versus reinterrupt current thread, if
-         * interrupted while blocked waiting to re-acquire.
-         */

-        /** Mode meaning to reinterrupt on exit from wait */ private static final int REINTERRUPT =  1;
+        private static final int REINTERRUPT =  1;

-        /** Mode meaning to throw InterruptedException on exit from wait */ private static final int THROW_IE    = -1;
+        private static final int THROW_IE    = -1;

-        /**
-         * Checks for interrupt, returning THROW_IE if interrupted
-         * before signalled, REINTERRUPT if after signalled, or
-         * 0 if not interrupted.
-         */
         private int checkInterruptWhileWaiting(Node node) {
             return Thread.interrupted() ?
                 (transferAfterCancelledWait(node) ?
 THROW_IE : REINTERRUPT) :
                 0;
         }

-        /**
-         * Throws InterruptedException, reinterrupts current thread, or
-         * does nothing, depending on mode.
-         */
         private void reportInterruptAfterWait(int interruptMode)
             throws InterruptedException {
             if (interruptMode == THROW_IE)